Debra D. Mays

 “I can …”

-Essential Question- What is World Trade?
+Essential Question- What is the purpose of government?

 Instructional Strategies/